rsspdc/checklists/checklists/pipelines.md

 - [ ] Pipeline has been appropriately reviewed
 	- [ ]  	🥉Bronze *(easy)*: Someone other than you has checked over your pipeline and given you feedback
-	- [ ]  	🥈Silver *(intermediate)*: Someone other than you has sucessfully run your pipeline on different compute infrastructure and got the same results with test data
+	- [ ]  	🥈Silver *(intermediate)*: Someone other than you has successfully run your pipeline on different compute infrastructure and got the same results with test data
 	- [ ]  	🥇Gold *(intermediate)*: You have published your pipeline in a pipeline repository which performs reviews of submissions such as nf-core
 	  (The snakmake workflow catalog's review practices would not be adequate for this purpose)
 	- [ ]  	🏆Platinum *(hard)*: Silver, gold and some from:
-		- Published a peer reviewed afticle with a scientific review of the theoretical / statistical / mathematical underpinnings of the tool that you implemented in addition to a technical peer review of the code quality.
+		- Published a peer reviewed article with a scientific review of the theoretical / statistical / mathematical underpinnings of the tool that you implemented in addition to a technical peer review of the code quality.
-		  (These may well be seperate reviews for example by a methods journal and a software repository reflecting their different expertise)
+		  (These may well be separate reviews for example by a methods journal and a software repository reflecting their different expertise)
-		- You have had and independent 'red team' attempt to find errors in your project and incorporated any relavant changes as a result
+		- You have had and independent 'red team' attempt to find errors in your project and incorporated any relevant changes as a result
 		- Your project is a part of a bug bounty program

 <details>
 <ul>
 	<li>
-		The design of the analysis, any methodological choices made and any original steps added might warrant a conventional scientific publication if for example you are making a pipeline which automates a portion of the analysis of some new datatype
+		The design of the analysis, any methodological choices made and any original steps added might warrant a conventional scientific publication if for example you are making a pipeline which automates a portion of the analysis of some new datatypee
 		<ul>
 			<li>review the theory</li>
 		</ul>